 Productivity decreases of twenty to thirty percent are to be expected over the lifetime of this oil, which must then be disposed of appropriately.
 Naturally, the destruction of this hazardous material brings a high cost and then new oil must be purchased.

 In order to both reduce the high pricing required by both the oil and it’s disposal, Sandvik developed a desire to find a way to recycle the material.

-Recondoil’s ROCCO filtration systems are made to be used both “in-line”, meaning within the normal circulation of oil, and “off-line” meaning as an on-site unit which is configured to regenerate the oil which is being used in an industrial process.
+Recondoil’s DST Regeneration Systems are made to be used both “in-line”, meaning within the normal circulation of oil, and “off-line” meaning as an on-site unit which is configured to regenerate the oil which is being used in an industrial process.

 These units are configurable for nearly any type of oil imaginable, and are thus adaptable to a wide variety of different manufacturing and processing processes.
 With Recondoil handling the logistics, it was soon apparent that the results for Sandvik’s pilger mills were astounding.